Forefront of technology to fight COVID-19

 The platform enables government authorities and researchers to answer complex questions, find relationships, and visualize viable information to choose the right strategies in dealing with the pandemic.

-Complex BIG-DATA Analytics with the Covid-19 SQL Knowledge Graph
+Complex BIG-DATA Analytics made easy with the Covid-19 SQL Knowledge Graph

 A smart tool to query and visualize the database as a graph of connected data, discover relationships and create dashboards to gain viable insights in real-time